corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 {{< /note >}}
 {{< note >}}
 All inter-service communication can be configured with SSL support.
-See [Configuring the ENM services to use SSL](enm-with-ssl.md).
+See [Configuring the CENM services to use SSL](enm-with-ssl.md).

 {{< /note >}}